Shadow-Wizards-Money-Gang/playerex-wizards/README.md

 ### Preamble

+PlayerEX:
-PlayerEX: Directors Cut is port of **[PlayerEx](https://www.curseforge.com/minecraft/mc-mods/playerex)**, a mod built using Fabric that adds RPG themed attributes to the game and the player.
+Directors Cut is an entire rewrite of **[PlayerEx](https://www.curseforge.com/minecraft/mc-mods/playerex)** (1.20.1+, though a ported version is available) and a mod built using Fabric that adds RPG themed attributes to the game and the player.
 It is available to download from [Curseforge](https://curseforge.com/minecraft/mc-mods/playerex-directors-cut) and [Modrinth](https://modrinth.com/mod/playerex-directors-cut).

 Find the original mod [here!](https://modrinth.com/mod/playerex)